sahil-gusain/learningReact/react-first/README.md

 # Props
 React allows us to pass information to a Component using something called props (which stands for properties).
 Props are objects which can be used inside a component.
-React does tasks in batches so for  multiple useState funtions  it performs a single task
+React does tasks in batches so for  multiple useState funtions  it performs a single task while passing the props always remember to check the case for the null